lbrclbrc/my_coin/whitepaper_draft.md

 Now suppose the protocol does **not** adopt the conservative approach but instead uses the **aggressive strategy** defined above:

 > Once `commit₁` is flagged at T = 5,
-> we blacklist (or at least graylist) all commitments created during T ∈ [0, 5] and all withdrawn funds in that period.
+> The strategy blacklist (or at least graylist) all commitments created during T ∈ [0, 5] and all withdrawn funds in that period.

 In the real world, scam / ransomware / card-fraud money flows into financial systems **every day**, not just occasionally: